 Breasts are made up of fat and breast tissue (the milk ducts and lobules, which may be called glandular tissue).
 Connective tissue helps hold everything place.
-Learn more about the anatomy and structure of the breasts.
+Learn more about breast anatomy.

 Breast density compares the area of breast and connective tissue seen on a mammogram to the area of fat.
 Breast and connective tissue are denser than fat and this difference shows up on a mammogram (see images below).